jovotech/learn-jovo/tutorials/alexa-send-notifications/README.md

 }
 ```

 As you can see the `request` object simply has the `intent` set to `WeatherAlertIntent`, besides that, everything is unimportant.
-The timestamp, the applicationId, etc. don't matter.
+The `timestamp`, the `applicationId`, etc. don't matter.

 To trigger the intent, you simply use this request as the body of a https request sent to your endpoint: